 by Altaf Hussain

-The author is a freelance journalist; formerly North India Correspondent of the BBC, he also worked with the Times of India.
-He tweets @ayhussain.)
+(@ayhussain is a freelance journalist; formerly North India Correspondent of the BBC, he also worked with the Times of India.
+The opinions expressed in this article are those of the author’s and do not purport to reflect the opinions or views of Kashmir Life.)